Innovation-OnBoard/innovationOnBoard.github.io/_members/team/uot/ZimingCheng.md

 img: /assets/images/members/uot/ziming.png
 campus: uot
 biography: >
-  Ziming is a PhD student at UofT, studying how eye movement supports memory and ways to leverage this to improve memories of older adults
+  Zi is a PhD candidate in cognitive psychology, studying eye movements and memory narratives.
+He loves building communities, sparking bold ideas, and turning research into real-world impact — when he's not camping or fishing with his dog.
 linkedin: https://www.linkedin.com/in/zimingcheng
 ---